• Skip to main content

 Cooking lamb shish on grill

-If you do choose to cook the shish with wooden skewers, a great tip is to soak them with water before threading the meat through.
+I find wooden skewers either splinter a lot, char or catch fire on the grill causing a burnt smell.
+But on the occasions I do choose to use them, I always soak them with water before threading the meat through.
 This will help to prevent the wooden skewers from burning.

 Lamb shish with kebab salad